PnS2019/pns2019.github.com/session_04.md

 [![CoLab](https://img.shields.io/badge/Reproduce%20in-CoLab-yellow.svg?style=flat-square)](https://colab.research.google.com/drive/130dqzJgSGFdtdNZ_9fR__AiGhs7uBHvK)

-Scaling (resizing) an image concerns with the topic of up-sampling and down-sampling.
+Scaling (resizing) an image is related to up-sampling and down-sampling.
 For example, the Max-Pooling operation we introduced in Session 3 is a way of scaling an image.
-In this section, we shell use the OpenCV's API to rescale an image.
+In this section, we shall use OpenCV's API to rescale an image.

 ```python